-A lively exhibition kitchen, two-sided stone fireplace and stunning views create an inviting backdrop for superb cuisine at J&G Grill, a restaurant concept by chef Jean-Georges Vongerichten.
-Chef de Cuisine Rachel Wiener creates each dish with the highest-quality meats and freshest local produce and fish available in the market.
-Winner of AAA’s coveted Four Diamond award and recipient of Wine Spectator’s Best of Award of Excellence, J&G Grill features the largest wine collection in Utah, with over 1,000 different labels and more than 13,000 bottles.
-The restaurant offers a casual yet upscale experience that is equally well-suited for a business gathering, a group of friends, an intimate supper or a family night out.
-Favorites on the menu include the tuna tartare, which is caught and flown in the very same day, and the black truffle pizza with creamy fontina cheese.
+A lively exhibition kitchen, two-sided stone fireplace and stunning views create an inviting backdrop for superb cuisine at J&G Grill.
+Chef de Cuisine Rachel Wiener creates large and small plates, each dish with the highest-quality meats and freshest local produce and fish available in the market.
+Winner of AAA’s coveted Four Diamond award and recipient of Wine Spectator’s Best of Award of Excellence, J&G Grill features the largest wine collection in Utah with over 1,000 different labels and more than 13,000 bottles.
+The restaurant offers a casual, yet upscale experience that is equally well-suited for a business gathering, a group of friends, an intimate supper or a family night out.
+Favorites on the menu include the whole roasted Kabocha squash with barley and brown butter rye stuffing and goat cheese, which is presented and carved tableside.

-If you’ve never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
-Lespri is a quiet refuge where you can relax and enjoy an exceptionally crafted meal.
-The sushi is artfully prepared with unique combinations and house-made sauces infused with fresh ingredients that will delight your taste buds.
+If you have never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
+Lespri is a quiet refuge where you can sit back, relax and enjoy an exceptionally crafted meal.
+The sushi is artfully prepared in the intimate sushi bar with unique combinations and special house-made sauces infused with fresh ingredients that will delight your taste buds.
 If it’s a steak you’re craving, Lespri specializes in USDA Certified Prime meat.
-Only the top two percent of all meat receives this certification.
-The seasonal salads are beautiful and delicious.
-Don’t miss sides like whipped potatoes and decadent mac and cheese.
-The impressive wine list offers an incredible variety and rare, hard-to-find bottles.
-Dine alfresco on the dog-friendly patio, or leave your pup at home and sit in the outdoor grotto.
-Inside, get comfortable in the main dining room, the bar area with three large booths or the intimate sushi bar.
+Only the top 2 percent of all meat ever receives this certification.
+The artful seasonal salads are beautiful and delicious.
+Don’t miss sides like Boursin-whipped potatoes and the decadent mac and cheese.
+The impressive wine list offers an incredible variety of choices and rare, hard-to-find bottles.
+Dine at the sushi bar, get cozy in the booths in the lounge or appreciate the wine collection in the main dining room.

 If you’re looking for a lively place to gather over a great meal and a cold brew, look no further!
 Squatters offers an award-winning menu for breakfast, lunch and dinner in addition to a broad selection of world-class beers and full liquor service.
 Look for eclectic daily specials and traditional pub favorites served in a warm, friendly environment by outgoing and knowledgeable staff.
 Although much has changed since the first Squatters beer was poured in 1989, the company remains firmly dedicated to its goal of supporting a healthy community by procuring fresh, local ingredients and supporting local vendors whenever possible.
 The restaurant has plenty of space to accommodate large groups, as well as seasonal patio dining and free on-site parking.
 Squatters is also a family-friendly restaurant, offering kids’ menus and a variety of juices and sodas.